Carotid Angioplasty and Stenting

 How is carotid angioplasty and stenting performed?

-What is the recovery time after carotid angioplasty and stenting?
+What kind of follow-up care is needed after carotid angioplasty and stenting?

 If you have any feedback, please get in touch.